Hurairan4/sonarqube-code-quality-ci-cd-on-aws/README.md

 During the deployment and configuration process, practical issues were encountered involving:

-- SonarQube service management
+* SonarQube service management
-- PostgreSQL database configuration
+* PostgreSQL database configuration
-- SonarQube database connectivity
+* SonarQube database connectivity
-- Java and SonarQube configuration
+* Java and SonarQube configuration
-- Service startup and troubleshooting
+* Service startup and troubleshooting
-- AWS EC2 resource management
+* AWS EC2 resource management

+These challenges provided practical experience in diagnosing and resolving issues in a real Linux-based DevOps environment.

 ---

 ## Future Improvements

-- Automate EC2 infrastructure provisioning using Terraform.
+* Automate EC2 infrastructure provisioning using Terraform.
-- Automate SonarQube deployment using Ansible.
+* Automate SonarQube deployment using Ansible.
-- Add Docker-based SonarQube deployment.
+* Add Docker-based SonarQube deployment.
-- Integrate SonarQube Quality Gates directly into pull requests.
+* Integrate SonarQube Quality Gates directly into pull requests.
-- Add automated security and dependency scanning.
+* Add automated security and dependency scanning.
-- Configure HTTPS using Nginx.
+* Configure HTTPS using Nginx.

 ---

 ## License

 This project is shared for educational and portfolio purposes.